itaiassraf/Big-Data-Mining-Project/README.md

-# H-Contrib: Extraction, Normalization, and Analysis of Author Contribution Statements
+# Behind the Byline: A Large-Scale Study of Scientific Author Contributions

 ## Overview